 From infancy to old age, women are simply healthier than men.
 Out of the 15 leading causes of death, men lead women in all of them except Alzheimer's disease, which many men don't live long enough to develop.
 Although the gender gap is closing, men still die five years earlier than their wives, on average.

 While the reasons are partly biological, men's approach to their...

 There are treatments, but it’s not always needed because the condition can fade on its own.

 What Causes Peyronie's Disease?

-In addition, a number of medications list Peyronie's disease as a possible side effect.
-However, there is no absolute evidence that Peyronie's disease is related to taking these drugs.
+Some medications list Peyronie's disease as a possible side effect.
+But there is no proof that these drugs cause the condition.

 Who Gets Peyronie's Disease?

 Although it mostly happens in middle-aged men, younger and older men can get it.

 It becomes more common as a man gets older.
 But it’s not a normal part of aging.

 Symptoms may develop slowly or appear overnight.
 When the penis is soft, you can’t see a problem.
 But in severe cases, the hardened plaque hampers flexibility, causing pain and forcing the penis to bend or arc when erect.